 Request for Conditional use permit

-Recommended Comment Types- in your own words:
+Recommended Comment Types- express concerns in your own words:

-Pedestrian/cyclist Safety: Carlisle and Indian School medians may force U-turns on arterial streets and push gas station traffic into residential neighborhoods.
+(Comp)rehensive Plan Alignment: A 4th gas station does not align with the ABQ Comp Plan’s requirements of a mix of uses and range of services in the area.Pedestrian/cyclist Safety: Carlisle and Indian School medians may force U-turns on arterial streets and push gas station traffic into residential neighborhoods.
 A large gas station increases the in/out traffic which increases the danger for pedestrian and bike traffic.
 The station is requesting 2 access points on each roadway, increasing cross traffic for both pedestrians and cyclists.Air quality and health risk near schools: Research documents elevated health risks for populations near gas stations.
 Two child care centers are directly across the street from the proposed large pumping station.Vacancy/blight: The approval of a 4th larger gas station increases likelihood of failure for any of the 3 smaller stations.
 Once a site used for a gas station is abandoned the expense of clean up and tank removal is prohibitive.
 Any failed station at the intersection will likely leave vacant property and blight.Neighborhood Safety: Maverik stations typically operate 24/7.
 Late night activity increases public safety issues for the neighboring apartments and the immediate area.
 The increased public safety risks will spill into the surrounding neighborhoods.Community character: The Giant Red Arrow was designated as an historical landmark in 1961.
 It is a significant part of the neighborhood character.
 A large gas station with canopies and a convenience store will obscure this landmark and diminish an important piece of our community character, relegating our intersection to just another stop on the freeway.

 IDO UPDATE